 Brain Cells Playing Pong?

 Other than monkeys of Neuralink: the scientists of the biotech startup Cortical Labs they created "little brains" with living human brain cells.
 And they teach these brains to play a version of Pong for one player.
-As?
+How?
 Using electrodes that send signals to the cells, with which they tell them where the ball is.
-The mini-brain uses its neurons to move the paddle.
+The mini-brain uses its neurons to move the racket.

 However, it took the brain cells only five minutes to acquire this ability.
-“It's really an amazing thing,” says Kagan.
+"It's really an amazing thing," Kagan says.

 I can hardly believe it.